Chapter Three

 “Top that,” he said.

 “Damn it!”
-Indy yelled, swerving into a yard once again.
+Indy swerved into a yard once again.
 He managed to avoid a bed of begonias and bring the car to a stop before it would have smashed through the wall of the house.
 Through the window, a startled family looked up from their lunch.
 He gave them a sheepish grin and a wave.

 Behind him and out of his view, the black sedan disappeared around the corner and ran up the ramp of a tractor trailer truck.
 Two men dressed as movers folded up the ramp and closed the doors, which were emblazoned with the name “CAMPUS MOVERS”.